imranity/useful-jenkins-groovy-init-scripts/README.md

 ## How this works?

-The jenkins server automatically looks for `groovy.d` folder under the home dir of where Jenkins run from e.g. `/var/lib/jenkins/groovy.d` a and any groovy script in folder get executed anytime jenkins starts.
+The jenkins server automatically looks for `groovy.d` folder under the home dir of where Jenkins run from e.g. `/var/lib/jenkins/groovy.d` and any groovy script in folder get executed anytime jenkins starts.

 ## Why use the scripts?